United Kingdom

 Consumer regime

 As part of its consumer protection role, the CMA has been dedicating attention to addressing and preventing misleading environmental claims by companies.
-In September 2021, the CMA published specific guidance to help businesses comply with the relevant obligations with regards to environmental claims.[52]
-Although green claims provisions are mostly aimed at preventing misleading claims that could lead to erosion of consumers’ trust, it is also a signal that the CMA will aim to ensure a level playing field by protecting businesses from unfair competition.[53]
-The CMA global review found that 40% of firms’ green claims may be misleading.[54]
-It began carrying out a review of misleading green claims in early 2022, starting with the fashion sector.[55]
-The CMA is further co-leading a project to tackle misleading green claims online.[56]
+In September 2021, the CMA published specific guidance to help businesses comply with the relevant obligations with regards to environmental claims.[41]
+Although green claims provisions are mostly aimed at preventing misleading claims that could lead to erosion of consumers’ trust, it is also a signal that the CMA will aim to ensure a level playing field by protecting businesses from unfair competition.[42]
+The CMA global review found that 40% of firms’ green claims may be misleading.[43]
+It began carrying out a review of misleading green claims in early 2022, starting with the fashion sector.[44]
+In March 2024, the CMA secured undertakings from ASOS, Boohoo, and George at Asda to use only accurate and clear green claims.
+This includes displaying the percentage of recycled or organic fibres and only using terms such as “organic”, “responsible”, or “sustainable” when certain criteria are met.
+Businesses in the fashion sector should refer to the CMA’s Open Letter to ensure compliance with the Green Claims Code.

 There are several potential challenges under the current regime.
 For instance, at the moment, there is no standard definition of environmental terms such as ‘biodegradable’, compostable, ‘carbon neutral’, ‘carbon negative’, and ‘net zero’.
 The CMA recognises, however, that definitions would promote product comparability and help consumers make informed decisions, as well as create a level playing field for businesses.[45]
 Moreover, while at present there is an obligation further down the supply chain to not mislead businesses to whom goods and services are sold, there is no positive obligation to disclose information.[46]
 Finally, while it is currently entirely legitimate to employ marketing tools that aim to increase consumption, such practices may be re-examined should the UK try to shift its patterns of consumption in order to meet sustainability goals.[47]
 The CMA has recommended that the UK introduce changes to the existing consumer law and implement the following: “i) Disclosure of environmental sustainability information ii) Supply chain transparency, iii) Changes to the list of banned practices under consumer law to deter use and support enforcement of misleading and unsubstantiated environmental claims, iv) Strengthening the CMA’s enforcement powers and refocusing consumer law to support sustainable consumption”.[48]